What is demonstrated interest?

 21. Continue to Open and Read Emails After You Apply

 Continue to do this and engage with the other activities as appropriate.
 Assume that your demonstrated interest will continue to be tracked and that admissions may consider it at any time until you receive a decision from them.

 22. Treat Every College Like it is Your #1

-Never say anything that is not true, but try to behave as if every college on your list is your top choice.
+Never say anything false, but try to behave like every college on your list is your top choice.
 No one wants to be anyone’s “backup” in life, including colleges, so show them as much genuine love as possible.
 If you care enough about them to apply, ensure that care is evident!